 Fleur turned her nose up at Gabby.
 ‘Here.’
 She reached behind the nearest sofa and produced a small, thin wooden box.
 ‘Try not to break this one.’

 Gabby turned it over in her hands before sliding off the lid.
-The sparkling, white camellia Fleur’d sculpted from ice and enchanted lay on dark velvet within.
+The sparkling, white camellia Fleur’d sculpted from ice lay on dark velvet within.

 ‘You always ask me to make them for you, so I thought you might want a more permanent one, little chick.’